 Getting to Hiroshima

-As mentioned, we drove from Fukuoka.
-Having a car was convenient because we wanted to shop at the commissary and Exchange, but it proved to be rather expensive when we added the cost of tolls and parking to the daily rental fee.
+We rented a car and drove from Fukuoka.
+It was convenient because we were making other stops along the way, but it proved to be rather expensive when we added the cost of tolls and parking to the daily rental fee.

 The museum is open every day of the year except for December 30 and 31.
 It opens at 08:30.
 Closing times vary, depending on the time of year.